 Don’t stop there.
 Take the difference of the amount you paid and the amount you would normally spend on the item and put that money into a savings account.
-Even if it’s just a few dollars per shopping trip, those small sums will add up, Klein says.
+Even if it’s just a few dollars per shopping trip, those small sums will add up.

 Keep the change

-It seems old-fashioned, but take the loose change out of your pocket, your change purse or your car tray, and save it in a jar.
+It seems old-fashioned, but take the loose change out of your pocket, your purse or your car tray, and save it in a jar.
 Look for ways to add more money to your jar.
-For instance, every time you withdraw cash from the ATM, put 10% of what you withdraw into your cookie jar savings, Klein says.
+For instance, every time you withdraw cash from the ATM, put 10 percent of what you withdraw into your cookie jar savings.

-Every month or quarter, count the money you’ve accumulated in your jar and add it to your savings account, Klein says.
+Every month or quarter, count the money you’ve accumulated in your jar and add it to your savings account.

 Pay yourself first

-If your strategy is to wait until everything else is paid and save whatever is left over, reconsider your process, Jimenez says.
-“It is much better to pay yourself first by creating a savings goal each month, then paying fixed expenses and budgeting the rest for variable spending,” he says.
+If your strategy is to wait until everything else is paid and save whatever is left over, reconsider your process.

 Consider putting most of your paycheck into your savings account and making a recurring weekly transfer to cover necessary expenses.
-“This helps you keep on track.
-Then make a decision each week on where any excess should go: to remain in the account to cover any upcoming expenses or to be dedicated as extra savings,” Jimenez says.
+Then decide whether any excess money should remain in the account to cover any upcoming expenses or be dedicated as extra savings.

 Save with purpose